Live Video Streaming: Twitch’s Value for Communicators

 - Keep track of key metrics – At the basic level, you’ll want to look at minutes watched, number of clicks and unique viewers.
 If you introduce a custom emote for a promotional stream, you can also measure viewer engagement via the use of these emotes.

-Twitch – what’s in it for B2B communications?
+Twitch – What’s In iIt for B2B Communications?

 Twitch has come a long way since 2011 and the platform is gaining even more traction as we speak.
 As Twitch becomes more mainstream, we foresee that more companies will tap into live streaming and utilise Twitch to market their brands.